How To Find and Remove A Tick

 How to Remove a Tick

 Removing a tick at home is simple enough, if you know how to do it safely.
-Incorrect tick removal can result in leaving behind the tick’s mouth parts or squeezing the tick’s fluids into or onto the host’s body, both creating a serious risk of infection.
+Incorrect tick removal can result in leaving behind the tick’s mouth parts or the tick regurgitating, both creating a serious risk of infection.

 It is crucial to remove the entire tick without compressing, puncturing, or injuring the tick in any way.
 The best way to do that?
-Use an O’Tom Tick Twister® tick removal tool.
+We recommend that you use an O’Tom Tick Twister® tick removal tool.
 These are favoured by professionals in the vet, medical, and forestry industry, and for good reason!
 Tick Twister® is designed to remove ticks quickly, painlessly, and most importantly, completely.

 Tick Twister® hooks around the tick without exerting any pressure, and each pack comes with two sizes to chose from depending on the size of the tick.
 Slot the tool around the tick from the side, then lift the tool lightly and turn it.
 2-3 full rotations will usually be enough.
 You can twist the tool in either direction – but stick to the same one!
 Twisting in one direction and then the other will cause the tick’s mouth parts to break off.